First Moves in Negotiating Global Agreements

 For example, if a prevailing rate of interest is a standard in the area where we want to conduct business, and the other party is asking for a lot more, then the standard should be used as a gauge to offset what is obviously an unreasonable or excessive demand.
 This is a two way street, so we should also not be making excessive demands that have no legitimate justification, in relation to measurable standards or criteria.

-Although many negotiations will occur between the negotiating representatives from their respective companies or organizations, many global negotiations will require the use of third parties to represent them instead.
-These third parties could be lawyers, investment bankers, agents or brokers, just to name a few of the possibilities.
+Although many negotiations will occur between the negotiating representatives from their respective companies or organisations, many global negotiations will require the use of third parties to represent them instead.
+These third party negotiators could be lawyers, investment bankers, agents or brokers, and professional negotiators just to name a few of the possibilities.
 It all depends on what they are being contracted to perform and in what capacity.

 Third parties may be used to bring the parties together; provide communication functions; or they may be directly involved by acting as negotiators to shape the agreement.
 These are specialists that should be used according to our needs.